-IADLEST is honored to announce the partnership between the Texas Department of Transportation (TxDOT) will continue into 2023 with the renewal of the Using Data-Driven Strategies and Agency and Analytical Training to Reduce Crashes and Social Harms (DDACTS) project, and the Reduce Large Commercial Motor Vehicle Crashes Through a Data-Driven Approach and Officer Training (Truck and Bus) projects for the 8th and 5th year, respectively.
+IADLEST is honored to announce the partnership between the Texas Department of Transportation (TxDOT) will continue into 2024 with the renewal of the Using Data-Driven Strategies and Agency and Analytical Training to Reduce Crashes and Social Harms project, and the Reduce Large Commercial Motor Vehicle Crashes Through a Data-Driven Approach and Officer Training (Truck and Bus) projects for the 9th and 6th year, respectively.

 IADLEST and the Texas Department of Transportation (TxDOT) established a one of kind partnership beginning in October 2015.
 This unique collaborative endeavor provides law enforcement officials and agencies with the tools to develop a holistic approach to assist TxDOT with its ongoing efforts to increase public safety by reducing crashes and other social harms throughout the state.
 IADLEST is proud to have the opportunity to continue working with law enforcement professionals from across Texas.

-This program is a multi-faceted program that provides agencies and their members with a variety of on-site and remote analytical/technical assistance and training and is geared to the specific needs of a given agency and its personnel, regardless of its current capacities, at no cost to the agency.
-For more information on this program, please go to: Texas DDACTS Project.
+This project is a multi-faceted program that provides agencies and their members with a variety of on-site and remote analytical/technical assistance and training and is geared to the specific needs of a given agency and its personnel, regardless of its current analytical capacities, at no cost to the agency.
+For more information on this program, please go to: Texas Data-Driven Strategic Operations Project.

 For a quick overview of what the project offers to agencies, go to: